oscar-franzen/alona/preprocessing_tutorial/preprocess_single_cell_rnaseq_data.md

 ```

 # Align the FASTQ file
 Confirm the quality score encoding of your FASTQ data.
-This small script, [`determine_phred.pl`](https://raw.githubusercontent.com/oscar-franzen/alona/master/preprocessing_tutorial/determine_phred.pl), can be used to determine the quality score format.
+This small script, [`determine_phred.pl`](https://raw.githubusercontent.com/oscar-franzen/alona/master/preprocessing_tutorial/determine_phred.pl), can be used to determine the quality score format (will require installation of the `List::MoreUtils` Perl module).
 For SRA data, this encoding is Phred33.
 The additional pipe in the script below is a filter, which keeps unique alignments.
 Filtering in this way prevents writing of uninformative (multimapping) sequence alignments to your disk, which may save time. **Note that quality scores in your FASTQ file are unrelated with the mapping qualities in the SAM file.**

 ```bash
 $ time (hisat2 --phred33 -p 2 \